 Perfection is not normally a word that I use in reference to my work since the process is so fluid—so I am substituting “completion”: When the musical structure and the musical materials unite seamlessly to create a cohesive whole; when risk-taking and working with self-imposed challenges produces materials that are not only new and unforced but are inherently connected to the structure; and when, after all of the working-out, there is a feeling of expansiveness, emotional communication, and opening of doors .
 The latter is something that comes as a visceral sensation rather than an intellectual knowing.

-Major Jackson is a poet and a 1995 Pew Fellow.
+Donald Camp is a photographer and a 1995 Pew Fellow.